AbrarAdnan/multilabel-game-genre-classifier/README.md

 # Note
 1. Data scraping takes a very long time.
-2. The pictures used on the render website were made using DALL-E-2
+2. The background picture used on the render website was made by Midjourney with the prompt "a cyberpunk background for photoshoot, HD, 32k --ar 3:2"
 3. Model training was done on colab.
-The rest of the code was run on local pc.
+The rest of the code(website setup, data scraping, etc) was run on local pc.